by Sandra M. Latourelle, Plattsburgh State University, Plattsburgh, NY

 Brian Shmaefsky, Lone Star College, Kingwood, TX

-Susan Musante, American Institute of Biological Sciences, Washington, DC
+Susan Musante, Washington, DC

 Socioscientific issues-based instruction combines the use of controversial socially-relevant real world issues with course content to engage students in their learning.
 Issues-based teaching is a variant of problem-based teaching in which authentic, real-life issues or topics are the central focus and the socioscientific aspect.
 The issue does not have closed boundaries that lead to a specific answer, but is open to exploration, inquiry, and integration of multiple disciplines.
 Students can investigate a wide range of subjects and the ramifications of them in science, society, politics, economics and any other realm that affects the everyday life of the learner.